nullplay/Unified-Convolution-Framework/benchmark/submanifold_sparse_convolution/cpu/README.md

 ## Testing Dual Sparse Submanifold Convolution
-You can also test dual sparse submanifold convolution where filter is pruned and stored in R(U)-S(U)-T(C)-C(U)-M(U) format.
+You can also test dual sparse submanifold convolution where filter is pruned(sparsified) and stored in R(U)-S(U)-T(C)-C(U)-M(U) format.
 We prune a filter's spatial dimension (R,S,T) and make channels to be dense for survived spatial dimension.

 To test dual sparse submanifold convolution, run the following command: